Economy of Mexico: Services

-In 2013 the tertiary sector was estimated to account for 59.8% of Mexico's GDP.
-In 2011 services employed 61.9% of the working population.
-This section includes transportation, commerce, warehousing, restaurant and hotels, arts and entertainment, health, education, financial and banking services, telecommunications as well as public administration and defense.
-Mexico's service sector is strong, and in 2001 replaced Brazil's as the largest service sector in Latin America in dollar terms.
+In 2013, the tertiary sector was estimated to account for 59.8% of Mexico's GDP.
+In 2011, services employed 61.9% of the working population.
+This section includes transportation, commerce, warehousing, restaurant and hotels, arts and entertainment, health, education, financial and banking services, telecommunications, as well as public administration and defense.
+Mexico's service sector is strong, and in 2001, it replaced Brazil's as the largest service sector in Latin America in dollar terms.